niekwit/pycrispr/docs/source/execution/userguide.rst

    $ pycrispr analysis -t 24

-This will first rename the files according to *experiment.yaml*, use a total of 24 CPU threads, select the *dub-only* sgRNA library, and use MAGeCK for pair-wise comparisons specified in *experiment.yaml*.
+This will first rename the files according to *experiment.yaml*, use a total of 24 CPU threads, select the *dub-only* gRNA library, and use MAGeCK for pair-wise comparisons specified in *experiment.yaml*.

 Output files